-Students are subject to screening if a faculty and/or an agency nursing staff member suspects the student is impaired at any time on campus or during any clinical experience or college-sponsored activity.
-This includes but is not limited to:
+The "For Cause" substance screening applies to all Arizona College of Nursing students.
+Students are subject to screening if a staff member, faculty, and/or an agency staff member suspects the student is impaired at any time on campus or during any clinical experience or collegesponsored activity.
+This includes but is not limited to evidence of drugs or alcohol on or about the student's person or in the student's possession, displays conduct detrimental to the environment, or poses a health or safety risk to self or others.

-- Evidence of drugs or alcohol on or about the student's person or in the student's possession, unusual conduct on the student's part that suggests possible use or influence of drugs or alcohol, negative performance patterns or excessive and unexplained absenteeism or tardiness. - The student will submit to immediate substance screening as directed by the faculty or Arizona College of Nursing staff.
-Upon the student's oral consent, the faculty will contact a transportation service and arrange for student transport to a designated medical service facility.
+The student will submit to immediate substance screening as directed by the faculty or Arizona College of Nursing staff.
+Upon the student's oral consent, the staff member or faculty will contact a transportation service and arrange for student transport to a designated medical service facility.